reposense/RepoSense/docs/UserGuide.md

 Note:
 If author-config.csv is not used or the repositories being analyzed are not specified by any authors in author-config.csv, add <a href="#standalone-configuration">Standalone Configuration</a> to those repostories.
+Otherwise, all the authors of the repositories will be added into the report by default.
 </h5>

 Column Name | Explanation